 Red Tail Catishes are carnivorous in nature and are natural predators.
-They will attack the smaller fishes in the tank.
+They will attack the smaller fish in the tank.
 So, while choosing tank mates you must look for species that are larger or are of the same size.
-Gars, stingrays, datnoids and other large varieties can become good tank mates if they are clubbed together from a very young age.
+Gars, stingrays, datnoids, and other large varieties can become good tank mates if they are clubbed together from a very young age.

 The tank you choose must be huge as they grow very fast and attain their maximum size in the first year itself.
 It would be best to leave them in your backyard pond or the public aquarium if you are unable to provide such a big space.
 Tank maintenance and water filtration are of utmost importance to keep your catfishes healthy for decades.

 Bichirs, like the Dinosaur Bichir (a personal favorite), make excellent tank mates for Catfish and they get along great.